jamesoddy8/jamesoddy8/README.md

 # JAMES ODDY
 <br>

-I am a passionate and adaptive **Full Stack Junior Developer** who recently graduated Makers Academy.
+I am a passionate and adaptive **Software Engineer** who currently works for Just Eat Takeaway in the Continuous Delivery Engineering team.
 I have recently moved into tech after studying environment & development geography and working in Marketing & PR.

 Software development encompasses all of my interests: challenging environments with the potential to alleviate global issues; collaboration with people on exciting new ideas and an environment where active learning of new tech is encouraged.
 I am looking for a role where I can strengthen what I have learned so far and continue to learn to enhance my knowledge of software development.

-**Tech Skills**: Ruby, Rails, JavaScript, HTML, CSS, Bootstrap, PostgreSQL, SQLite, Heroku, Sinatra, Node.js, jQuery, React, Twitter API, Google Maps API.
+**Tech Skills**: Ansible, AWS, Ruby, Rails, JavaScript, HTML, CSS, Bootstrap, PostgreSQL, SQLite, Heroku, Sinatra, Node.js, jQuery, React, Twitter API, Google Maps API.

 ## Projects <br>